 Descriptor Upper Pay Range Point 1 Upper Pay Range Point 2 Upper Pay Range Point 3 Understanding of Assessment Requirements Teachers help colleagues improve Teaching and Learning experiences of all children by enhancing their grasp of Pupil Tracking and other progress measures, especially targeting the progress being made by children who classes as vulnerable.
 Teachers work with the SENDCo, Pupil Premium Leaders and Leadership Team to provide quality and appropriate interventions to support groups of children across the year group and to lead and train support staff.
-Teachers provide a thorough understanding, analysis and support for colleagues in: EYFS assessment including baseline and progress against Early Learning Goals; Y1 phonics screening; Teachers are fully aware of the School's responsibility to narrow the gap in attainment and progress, for children who are classed as vulnerable and are proactive in devising strategies that will impact on this work across the School, playing a key role in the delivery of CPD.
+Teachers provide a thorough understanding, analysis and support for colleagues in: EYFS assessment including baseline and progress against Early Learning Goals; Teachers are fully aware of the School's responsibility to narrow the gap in attainment and progress, for children who are classed as vulnerable and are proactive in devising strategies that will impact on this work across the School, playing a key role in the delivery of CPD.
 Teachers work with the SENDCo, Pupil Premium Leaders and Leadership Team to provide quality and appropriate interventions to support groups of children across the phase group and to lead and train support staff.
 Teachers have a developing understanding of the tool for national data analysis and the data from Core Stats.
-Teachers work with the Leadership team to provide analysis of school data including strengths, areas to develop and emerging trends over time.
-Teachers are fully aware of the School's responsibility to narrow the gap in attainment and progress, for children who are classed as vulnerable and are proactive in devising strategies that will impact on this work across the school and in partner schools, playing a key role in the delivery of CPD.
+Teachers work with the Leadership team to Teachers are fully aware of the School's responsibility to narrow the gap in attainment and progress, for children who are classed as vulnerable and are proactive in devising strategies that will impact on this work across the school and in partner schools, playing a key role in the delivery of CPD.
 Teachers work with the SENDCo, Pupil Premium Leaders and Leadership Team to provide quality and appropriate interventions to support groups of children across the phase and advise other staff across the school and where appropriate, in partner schools and to lead and train support staff.
-Teachers can interpret all aspects of school data well and lead training within a team to inform other staff members and governors.